Total TimePrep: 10 min. Cook: 25 min.

 - 2 tablespoons minced fresh basil or 2 teaspoons dried basil

 - In a large nonstick skillet, bring the water, wine and bouillon to a boil.
 Reduce heat; carefully add chicken.
-Cover and cook for 15 minutes or until a meat thermometer reads 170°.
+Cover and cook for 15 minutes or until a thermometer reads 170°.
 Meanwhile, in a large saucepan, cook pasta according to package directions.

 - Remove chicken from the pan, reserving the cooking liquid; set chicken aside to cool slightly.
 Add the mushrooms, tomatoes and shallots to the cooking liquid.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 5 minutes or until tender.